submariner-io/submariner-website/src/content/community/releases/_index.en.md

   forwarding traffic if there is no backing ready pod.
 * Service Discovery now correctly detects and configures the CoreDNS ConfigMap for the RKE2 platform.
 * Fixed an issue where AWS cloud prepare failed to find the VPC.
+* Improved the startup performance of the Service Discovery `submariner-lighthouse-agent` component by prioritizing the processing of newly created or updated resources over pre-existing resources.

 ## v0.19.2 (January 13, 2025)